-Watch the First Full Trailer for 'Black Panther'
+'Black Panther' Trailer: Chadwick Boseman Returns to Wakanda

 In addition to the trailer, Boseman, who first debuted his character in 2016’s Captain America: Civil War, tweeted a new poster for the upcoming superhero film.
 “Bringing a brand new #BlackPanther poster to you 1st!” he wrote on Monday.
 “We hit theaters Feb 16, but you can check out the new trailer from @marvelstudios NOW.”

 Bringing a brand new #BlackPanther poster to you 1st!
-We hit theaters Feb 16, but you can check out the new trailer from @marvelstudios NOW. pic.twitter.com/KFbA9A9cG8— Chadwick Boseman (@chadwickboseman) October 16, 2017
+We hit theaters Feb 16, but you can check out the new trailer from @marvelstudios NOW. pic.twitter.com/KFbA9A9cG8

 The cast of Black Panther also includes Angela Bassett, Sterling K. Brown, Danai Gurira, Forest Whitaker, Phylicia Rashad, Andy Serkis and Martin Freeman.
 The movie is directed by Creed filmmaker Ryan Coogler.